 Our goal is to have fun and work hard to prepare our music to a high standard of performance.
-This is only possible if singers will:
+This is only possible if singers:

-Singers who miss too many rehearsals, aren’t attending Zoom regularly or are unprepared for a performance for any reason may be told they cannot perform some or all of a concert.
+If a singer will miss a rehearsal or a performance they must notify the Director and their section leader in advance.
+Singers who appear to be unprepared for a performance can be told they cannot perform some or all of the music in a concert.
 This decision is made at the discretion of the Director in consultation with the singer.

-A singer can also withdraw from a performance after telling their section leader and the Director as soon as possible after making that decision.
+A singer can also withdraw from a performance (but stay within the choir) after discussion with the Director as soon as possible after making that decision.

 There are 2 fees to be paid each year:

 Once registered and all fees are paid, members are loaned copies of the music for each season.
-The music may be shared electronically as a PDF, or in paper form.
-Members are asked to only use pencil for notes or markings on the music and to return the music in good condition at the end of each concert.
+The music may be provided in paper form or electronically as a PDF.
+The music is valuable and we ask all members to use only pencil in their music and to return the music in good condition at the end of each concert.